🔎 AIGC Detection¶

 -

-BiasedTales-ML constructs a corpus of ~350K LLM-generated children's stories across 8 languages, using full-permutation prompt design and a distributional analysis framework to reveal that social attribute distributions in narratives vary significantly across languages, and English-centric evaluation fails to capture bias patterns in multilingual settings.
+BiasedTales-ML constructs a corpus of approximately 350,000 LLM-generated children's stories across 8 languages.
+Through a factorial prompt design and a distributional analysis framework, it reveals that the distribution of social attributes in narratives varies significantly across different languages, and English-centric evaluations fail to reflect bias patterns in multilingual scenarios.

 -